-Looking at good beverage alternatives to the host of bad beverage choices.
+Looking at good beverage alternatives against a host of bad beverage choices.

 Many small business owners drink multiple beverages during the many working hours of the business day.
 Here’s a look at a number of common beverages and their their healthy alternatives which over time will likely impact health and productivity performance.